chaoge525/soafee_demo/documentation/user_guide/reproduce.rst

   ``build/tmp/deploy/images/n1sdp/ewaol-virtualization-sdk-image-n1sdp.*``

-As with the EWAOL baremetal guidance above, EWAOL virtualization distribution images can also be modified to include run-time validation tests, or have their builds considered as Continuous Integration builds with temporary file removal, via the same kas configuration files: ``meta-ewaol-config/kas/tests.yml`` and ``meta-ewaol-config/kas/ci.yml``, respectively.
+As with the EWAOL baremetal guidance above, EWAOL virtualization distribution images can also be modified to include run-time validation tests by adding the ``meta-ewaol-config/kas/tests.yml`` kas configuration file.

 Customization
 """""""""""""